developer3389/network-censorship-analysis/README.md

 > If the user utilizes a user-defined VPN but accesses national services directly via the IP addresses of their connection nodes, censors can easily identify the traffic as VPN-originated.
 Since the geolocation of the node rarely matches the user's presence, such patterns provide clear grounds for detection and subsequent legal scrutiny.
 > Obfuscation at the network layer (L3) does not negate the need for caution at the application layer.

-Thus, by combining **the Rectangular Topology** with **custom user-defined protocols**, and maintaining **proper user discipline—including the strict avoidance of national services**—criminal prosecution for VPN usage becomes highly unlikely, as the traffic becomes indistinguishable from legitimate background activity.
+Thus, by combining **the Rectangular Topology** with **custom user-defined protocols**, and maintaining **proper user discipline—including the strict avoidance of national services** via VPN—criminal prosecution for VPN usage becomes highly unlikely, as the traffic becomes indistinguishable from legitimate background activity.

 #### The Failure of L3 Routing: The Split-Tunneling Trap
 Current split-tunneling methods, which route traffic based on network-level IP addresses or domain zones, are fundamentally flawed.